icd-tohoku/BirdViewAR_chi2023/MainDrone_windows/README.md

 ### 2. Generate an App Key

-Issue an App key according to "Generate an App Key" section on the following page https://developer.dji.com/windows-sdk/documentation/application-development-workflow/workflow-integrate.html
+Issue an App key according to "Generate an App Key" section on the following page.\\
+https://developer.dji.com/windows-sdk/documentation/application-development-workflow/workflow-integrate.html